How to Prepare Your Restaurant for a Photoshoot: A Checklist for Hospitality Owners

 Have extras ready in case of touch-ups or wilted garnishes

-If the shoot takes place during service hours:
+If the shoot has to take place during service hours:

 Block off shoot areas from diners